Jonathan Reed’s take on the importance and state of some of the key management disciplines that he has consulted in for the past three decades:

 Leadership and Management

 It seems that every expert has his or her own “take” these fields.
 In other words, there is little agreement as to the best approaches.
 To cite one critical divergence in approach consider Management by Objective (MBO), probably the dominant management paradigm in the West, vs. Quality Improvement’s focus on process improvement, systems thinking, and customer focus.
 MBO encourages employees to harness their drive and ambition to meet their annual “numbers” (think: Enron) while QI encourages teams to improve their processes to satisfy their customers’ needs better (think: Toyota).
 Any guess which approach is better?
 The Gallup Organization, which has surveyed millions of employees and many organizations, probably has the best handle on what works best for supervisors.
-I describe their approach in our Manager’s Survival Guide.
+We describe their approach in our Manager’s Survival Guide.

 This is a mature and arguably the important management discipline in the history of the world.
 Current six-sigma industrial programs are offspring of Quality Improvement (QI).
 Some US corporations practice QI, others thought they didn’t need to, like GM.
 Nevertheless, QI is a mature field with proven methodologies and an excellent track record.
 Unfortunately, much of what it has to offer won’t help most world-changing organizations.
 Their challenges involve improving their strategy, marketing, and leadership; not improving processes and systems.
 (And, yes, I’m aware that QI involves a lot more than this—but I’m generalizing.)